lordjunn/portfolio/content/blog/setting-up-portfolio-website.md

 Edit the necessary components and pages as needed.
 Below are the key components to modify:

 About Section: Update the `/components/ui/about.tsx` file to add your personal information.

 Hero Section: Modify `/components/ui/hero.tsx` to customize your homepage introduction.

 Contact Section: Change your nodemailer credentials in `.env` so it will be mailed to you instead.
+If you're using Vercel, they will provide you with an option to fill out via the website itself.

 Pages: Update other relevant pages inside the `/components/ui/` directory to reflect your unique content.

 ### 4. **Change the Icon**